 Just south of Kalia Beach is Biankini Beach, a Moroccan-style oasis and holiday resort.
-Besides the beach, Biankini has a big Moroccan restaurant and some accommodation options.
-It’s a very unique place which you’ll either love or hate.
-During Israeli holiday periods, Biankini can get very busy, but in the off-peak times, it is a fun and interesting Dead Sea experience.
+Besides the beach, Biankini has a traditional Moroccan restaurant and accommodation options.
+During Israeli holiday periods, keep in mind that Biankini can get very busy, but in the off-peak times it’s a fun and unique Dead Sea experience.

 Typical visitor: Israeli families.

 Best if you want a more unusually-themed experience at the Dead Sea.